capsule-rs/capsule/examples/syn-flood/README.md

 /examples/syn-flood$ cargo run -- -f syn-flood.toml
 ```

-To observe the `SYN` flood traffic, in the vagrant VM, run `tcpdump` to capture packets seen by `eth3`,
+To observe the `SYN` flood traffic, in the vagrant VM, run `tcpdump` to capture packets sent to the destination IP address and port,

 ```
 $ sudo tcpdump -nn host 10.100.1.255 and port 80